grmlin/gremlinjs-website/src/api.md

 ## Helper
 `gremlin.util.Helper`

-Utility methods used by GremlinJS that may be useful.
+Utility methods used by gremlin.js that may be useful.

 ### Helper.extend()